-The functional stack of each personality type has four primary functions, with each function having its own set of interests and desires.
+Myers-Briggs theory suggests that every personality type (e.g., INFP) has four primary functions, with each function having its own set of interests and desires.
 As I’ve discussed elsewhere, the opposing nature of these functions can beget a great deal of strife and dysfunction, both personally and interpersonally.
-To become more whole, peaceful, and effective, one must learn to reconcile and integrate the entirety of the functional stack.
+To become more whole, peaceful, and effective, one must learn to reconcile and integrate the entirety of the function stack.
 The end result is a balancing of the personality, along with a diminishment of ego pride and ego defensiveness.

 Well-integrated persons feel largely whole and complete on their own.
 Seeing the futility in depriving and indulging the inferior function, they realize that there are no short-cuts to wholeness and that other people, including their romantic partners, cannot perform the hard work of integration for them.